 The Zoning Board of Appeals, as Lead Agency, has carefully considered in detail the social, economic, fiscal, land use and other relevant factors, as well as the reasonably anticipated environmental impacts of the Proposed Action and practicable measures to mitigate impacts.
 The Lead Agency has given particularly close attention to issues that were the subject of extensive comment, including land use, hazardous materials, flood zone impacts, and visual impacts.

-This Findings Statement is the result of the Lead Agency's weighing and balancing of these and other relevant factors and considerations as set forth above, and in the State Environmental Quality Review Act.
+This Findings Statement is the result of the Lead Agency's review and analysis of these and other relevant factors and considerations as set forth above, and in the State Environmental Quality Review Act.
+This Findings Statement does not include any weighing or balancing of the statutory criteria applicable to an application for an area variance for the Proposed Action.